Interim Dean of UCLA Samueli School of Engineering

-Among his many honors, Dunn has received a Fulbright research fellowship, the Orton Lectureship from the American Ceramic Society, two awards from the Department of Energy for outstanding research in materials science and invited professorships in France, Japan and Singapore.
-He is a Fellow of the Materials Research Society, the American Ceramic Society, and a member of the World Academy of Ceramics.
+Among his many accolades, Dunn has received a Fulbright research fellowship, the Orton Lectureship from the American Ceramic Society, two awards from the Department of Energy for outstanding research in materials science and invited professorships in France, Japan and Singapore.
+He is a fellow of the Materials Research Society, the American Ceramic Society, and a member of the World Academy of Ceramics.
 In addition to serving on the Board of Reviewing Editors at Science, he is a member of the editorial boards of Advanced Energy Materials, Solid State Ionics, Advanced Electronic Materials and Journal of the American Ceramic Society.

 An excellent teacher, Dunn has consistently supervised graduate students, visiting research scholars and served as a faculty advisor to many Ph.D. graduates.

 Dunn earned both his Ph.D. and master’s degree from UCLA in ceramics and materials science, respectively.
 He received his bachelor’s degree in ceramic science from Rutgers University.
 Prior to joining UCLA Engineering, Dunn was a staff scientist at the General Electric Research and Development Center.